-In the REC mode, touch "▶" (PLAY).
-To enter the PLAY mode If Auto, BEST SHOT, or ART SHOT is selected as the recording mode, you can also switch to the PLAY mode by touching the tab and then touching " " (PLAY).
+To enter the PLAY mode In the REC mode, touch "▶" (PLAY). • If Auto, BEST SHOT, or ART SHOT is selected as the recording mode, you can also switch to the PLAY mode by touching the tab and then touching " (PLAY).
 To enter the REC mode In the PLAY mode, touch the tab.
-On the screen image that appears, touch "C)" (REC).
+On the screen image that appears, touch " (REC).